Sunmisola Agbebi

-Sunmisola Elizabeth Agbebi Okeleye, well known as Sunmisola Agbebi, is a dynamic Nigerian singer, songwriter, and worship leader.
-She is popularly known for her covers on gospel song.
+Sunmisola Elizabeth Agbebi Okeleye, well known as Sunmisola Agbebi, is a Nigerian gospel singer, songwriter, and worship leader.
+She is popularly known for her covers on gospel songs.

 Early life

 Sunmisola Agbebi was born on 2 May 1998 to Mr. & Mrs. Kayode Agbebi in Lagos State, Nigeria.

 Music career

 Sunmisola Agbebi had her first music performance at the age of four.
 In 2023, she released "B'ola" and "My Daddy, My Daddy" featuring Lawrence Oyor.
 She collaborates with several artists and participates in spontaneous worship sessions with her husband, Yinka.
 In 2017, she won the Ikorodu Radio Music Challenge.

 In October 2022, Agbebi organized a live recording music concert titled AIIIH ("As It Is In Heaven") at the Charis Event Center, Lagos State.
 At the concert, she released a modified version of the song "My Daddy My Daddy" featuring its original singer, Lawrence Oyor.

 In November 2022, she was invited to perform "The Garden of Our Heart" at the Dubai Expo alongside Grammy award winner A. R. Rahman and the Firduas Orchestra.

 In December 2022, she performed at an annual Christmas concert with musician Joe Mettle.
 In April 2023, she was featured by Folabi Nuel on the song "He's Alive".